panzerdp/dmitripavlutin.com/content/posts/102-learn-javascript/index.md

 The game-changer for me in understanding JavaScript was reading from cover to cover [JavaScript: The Definitive Guide](https://www.amazon.com/JavaScript-Definitive-Guide-Activate-Guides/dp/0596805527) (6th edition).
 The book teaches in an accessible manner all simple to advanced concepts of JavaScript.

-If books are your thing, I recommend the following:
+If books are your thing, take the  following:

 * [JavaScript: The Definitive Guide](https://www.amazon.com/JavaScript-Definitive-Most-Used-Programming-Language/dp/1491952024/) (7th edition)
 * [Head First JavaScript Programming](https://www.amazon.com/Head-First-JavaScript-Programming-Brain-Friendly/dp/144934013X)